shopware/docs/products/digital-sales-rooms/saas/index.md

 # Digital Sales Rooms with SaaS

 If you are a Beyond merchant and are using SaaS, the *Digital Sales Rooms* plugin is installed in your SaaS instance.
 So, you should see the *Digital Sales Rooms* section in the Marketing menu item.
-However, there are some stuffs need to complete the whole project:
+However, there are some steps that need to be completed to ensure the DSR functions fully with SaaS:

 - [Deploy the Front-end App](../app-deployment/index.md)